 You should take your baby to the hospital if he:

 - Develops a severe cough that induces vomiting

 - Develops a blue tinge around the lips

 - Exhibits a change in skin color (e.g., becomes blue)

 - Has a foreign object lodged in the nose9Common Cold in Babies.

 Mucus color matters sometimes

 If you do call your doctor to seek advice, be ready to answer a few questions, including how often she’s been willing to nurse, changes in behavioral or sleeping patterns, and whether or not she is soiling her diaper regularly.

-Red/Orange/Brown Mucus: These colors occur when there is blood in the mucus.
-Red tints indicate a fresh bleed, and a brown color suggests that the blood has been in the nasal cavity for some time.
-Like adults, babies are prone to nose bleeds due to cold, dry air or over suctioning with a nasal aspirator.
+- Red/Orange/Brown Mucus: These colors occur when there is blood in the mucus.
+Red tints indicate a fresh bleed, and a brown color suggests the blood has been in the nasal cavity for some time.
+Like adults, babies are prone to nose bleeds due to cold, dry air, or over suctioning with a nasal aspirator.
 While not uncommon to see occasionally, you should contact your doctor if you notice this coloration for several days in a row.

-Happy booger blasting, Mamma, and may your baby soon be on the road back to clear breathing.
+Happy booger blasting, Mamma, and may your baby soon be back on the road to clear breathing.